Banner for Desktop Banner for Tablet Banner for Phone

 Nicole's Story of Hope

 Ensuring individuals have access to care can be life-changing.
-As BHG's Regional Director for North Carolina, South Carolina, and Georgia, Nicole knows this firsthand.
+As BHG's Regional Director for North Carolina and South Carolina, Nicole knows this firsthand.
 After losing her brother and battling addiction herself, she began her own recovery journey, determined to make a difference.
 Watch her powerful story and see how she applies her personal experience to improving patient care at BHG.

 Other Resources